shortcutssoftware/sc-ols-examples/other/stylist-single-signon/README.md

       as they run.
-   1. Alternatively, you can use the IDE of your choice to run the tests and debug them to get a better understanding of what the individual steps are.
+   1. Alternatively, you can use the IDE of your choice to run the tests and debug them to get a better understanding of what individual steps are happening.
 1. Run the following command to start the http server: `npm start`.
    1. You will see a message saying `Stylist single signon server listening on port 8080!`.
    1. You can then open up the following page in a browser to test